 Anse Caiman is one of the best shore snorkeling spots to see sea turtles in La Digue.
-Its seabed, mainly made of granite rocks and coral patches, is also home to colorful fish species as emperor angelfish, bluespotted grouper and palette surgeonfish.
-This small cove located on the wild northeastern shore of the island is rather hard to access, and due to the relatively high depth in the area, is not recommended for beginners.
+Featuring granite rocks and coral patches, the cove is home to colorful fish species as emperor angelfish, bluespotted grouper and palette surgeonfish.
+This small cove located on the wild northeastern shore of the island is rather hard to access, and due to the relatively important depth in the area, is however not recommended for beginners.

-Enter the water from the sandy beach of Anse Fourmis, reach the outer side of the reef, and swim south for 400 meters (on the right side when you are facing the sea) to Anse Caiman.
-Only enter the water if there is no surf.
-If you choose the hiking option, enter the water from the rocks bordering the cove.
+If you choose option 1, you will enter the water from Anse Fourmis sandy beach, and swim south for 400 meters (on the right side when you are facing the sea) to Anse Caiman.
+Do not enter the water if there’s surf.
+If you choose the hiking options (options 2 and 3), enter the water from the rocks bordering the cove.

-The area to explore covers the edge of the cove, which is made of huge granite blocks immersed in 12 to 20ft of water (4 to 6 meters).
-This underwater scape, with ray of lights of the sun breaking through the deep blue sea, is an amazing subject for photographers.
+The main snorkeling area edges the cove, and is made of huge granite blocks immersed in 12 to 20ft of water (4 to 6 meters).
+This underwaterscape, with ray of lights of the sun breaking through the deep blue sea, is amazing.

-Anse Caiman is a remote and completely natural site, with no water supply nor restaurant.
+Anse Caiman is a remote and natural site, with no water supply or restaurant.
 Along the road to the village, you will find some huts where you can get fresh fruit juices or snacks.
 Take water with you.